On the microscopic propagation speed of long-range quantum many-body systems: Setup and Main Results

 \subsection{Future directions}

-Note the minimal power-law decay exponent $\alpha$ for which we obtain a bounded speed for the first moment is $\alpha>2d+1$.
-The threshold $\alpha>2d+1$ appears in the context of microscopic quantum information transport of long-range interacting systems: it has been identified as the sharp threshold for having a Lieb-Robinson bound with linear light cone (which is another way to say bounded speed) in \cites{KS1,KS2,EldredgeEtAl,TranEtal4,TranEtal5}.
+Noticee that the condition on the power-law decay exponent $\alpha$ for which we obtain a bounded speed for the first moment is $\alpha>2d+1$.
+The threshold $\alpha>2d+1$ appears in the context of quantum information transport of long-range interacting systems: it has been identified as the sharp threshold for having a Lieb-Robinson bound with linear light cone (which is another way to say bounded speed) in \cites{KS1,KS2,EldredgeEtAl,TranEtal4,TranEtal5}.
 It is notably different from the threshold $\alpha>d+1$ for bounded speed that has been recently identified for \textit{macroscopic} particle transport \cite{MR4419446,vanvu2023optimal} (which we recall is a rougher way to track transport more in the context of statistical physics) and in \cite{MR4470244}.
-These results point to a fundamental dichotomy between transport on microscopic versus macroscopic length scales in long-range quantum many-body systems that is still not fully understood (or even widely known) and that we plan to investigate further in future work.
+These results suggest that there could be fundamental qualitative differences between transport on microscopic versus macroscopic length scales in long-range quantum many-body systems and we plan to investigate this in future work.

 We close with another comment about the more general Lieb-Robinson bounds (LRBs).
-It turns out that microscopic particle propagation bounds are a key ingredient to prove LRBs for bosonic Hamiltonians of the form \eqref{H}.
+It turns out that microscopic particle propagation bounds are a key ingredient to prove LRBs for bosonic Hamiltonians of the form \eqref{H} \cite{MR4470244,KVS}.
 The rough idea is that, as mentioned above, the main obstacle to prove an LRB for bosons are large local interactions which are due to local accumulation of bosons.
 This accumulation is precisely what can be controlled by particle propagation bounds.
-Since our main result is the first thermodynamically stable microscopic particle propagation bound for long-range bosons, it opens the door to deriving the first thermodynamically stable LRBs for long-range bosons by modifying the blueprint (constructions of suitable ``cut-off dynamics'') created in \cite{MR4470244,KVS}.
+Since our main result is the first thermodynamically stable microscopic particle propagation bound for long-range bosons, it opens the door to deriving the first thermodynamically stable LRBs for long-range bosons by modifying the blueprint (constructions of suitable ``truncated dynamics'') created in \cite{MR4470244,KVS} {for localized, respectively, finite-density initial states.}